NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

-All of the figures are clearly labelled.
+All of the figures are clearly labeled.
 I do find the lines on the line charts are a bit difficult to distinguish due to the usage of a tight dashed line.
 But that's on me, not the paper.